zoeldominguezmejia/freshman-year-summer-roadmap/phases/03-soc-level-1.md

 ## 📝 Phase 3 Schedule

-### Week 7 (July 10 – July 16) — Focus: SOC Fundamentals, Frameworks, and Phishing
+### Week 7 (July 10 – July 16) — SOC Fundamentals, Frameworks, Phishing
 - TryHackMe: Sections 1–2 (Blue Team Intro, SOC Team Internals)
 - TryHackMe: Section 3 (Core SOC Solutions — Splunk, Elastic, EDR, SOAR)
 - TryHackMe: Section 4 (Cyber Defence Frameworks — Pyramid of Pain, Kill Chain, MITRE)
 - TryHackMe: Section 5 (Phishing Analysis — all 7 rooms)
-- Coursera: Begin Google Module 5 (Assets, Threats, and Vulnerabilities)
+- Coursera: Begin Google Module 5

-### Week 8 (July 17 – July 23) — Focus: Traffic Analysis, Windows/Linux Monitoring, Malware
+### Week 8 (July 17 – July 23) — Traffic Analysis, Windows/Linux Monitoring, Malware
 - TryHackMe: Section 6 (Network Traffic Analysis — Wireshark deep pass, NetworkMiner)
 - TryHackMe: Section 7 (Network Security Monitoring — Snort, Data Exfiltration Detection)
 - TryHackMe: Sections 8–10 (Web, Windows, and Linux Security Monitoring)
 - TryHackMe: Section 11 (Malware Concepts — classification, LOLBins, intro analysis)
 - Coursera: Complete Google Module 5, begin Module 6

-### Week 9 partial (July 24 – July 28) — Focus: Threat Intel, SIEM Triage, Capstones
+### Week 9 partial (July 24 – July 28) — Threat Intel, SIEM Triage, Capstones
 - TryHackMe: Section 12 (Threat Analysis Tools)
-- TryHackMe: Section 13 (SIEM Triage — Splunk and Elastic alert triage labs)
+- TryHackMe: Section 13 (SIEM Triage — Splunk and Elastic)
 - TryHackMe: Section 14 (Capstone Challenges — Tempest, Boogeyman 1–3)
-- Coursera: Complete Module 6, begin Module 7 (Python automation)
+- Coursera: Complete Module 6, begin Module 7
 - **Milestone:** Earn **SAL1 SOC Analyst Level 1 Certificate** from TryHackMe

 ---

-## ⭐ Priority Rooms to Slow Down On
+## ⭐ Priority Rooms for a Forensic Examiner

-**MITRE** — Map every attack you see to a tactic and technique throughout this entire phase.
-Use attack.mitre.org constantly.
-Interviewers will ask you to do this on the spot.
+**Windows Threat Detection 1–3** — Windows Event IDs and Sysmon logs are some of the most valuable artifacts in any forensic investigation.
+The same skills you develop here for SOC alerting apply directly to forensic timeline reconstruction.
+Know Event IDs 4624, 4625, 4648, 4688, 4697, 4720, 7045 cold.

-**Pyramid of Pain** — Understand why blocking IOCs at different levels has different impact on an attacker.
-This framework comes up in both interviews and real SOC work constantly.
+**NetworkMiner** — Where Wireshark shows you packets, NetworkMiner extracts artifacts: files transferred, credentials transmitted, host details.
+This is the network forensics workflow, not just traffic monitoring.

-**Windows Threat Detection 1–3** — This is the bridge between SOC work and DFIR.
-Windows event IDs, Sysmon logs, and artifact correlation are the same skills used in forensic investigations.
+**Data Exfiltration Detection** — Exfiltration is one of the most common forensic case types in corporate environments.
+Study the detection patterns and then flip the question: if you were the examiner on the receiving end of this case, what artifacts would prove it happened?

-**Living Off the Land Attacks** — LOLBins (legitimate system binaries used maliciously) are one of the most common attack techniques in modern incidents.
-Know certutil, mshta, regsvr32, wmic, and powershell usage patterns cold.
+**Boogeyman 1–3** — Treat these as forensic investigations, not CTF challenges.
+For at least one of them, write a full investigation report using the forensic report schema from Phase 5.
+By doing this now, your Phase 5 projects will be dramatically cleaner.

-**Boogeyman 1–3** — Treat these as real investigations, not CTF challenges.
-Write a full IR report for at least one of them using the forensic report schema from Phase 5.
+**MITRE ATT&CK** — Map every technique you encounter throughout this phase to a tactic and technique on attack.mitre.org.
+By the end of Phase 3 you should be doing this automatically.
+It will be the first thing interviewers ask you to do.

 ---

 ## 🔗 Supplemental Resources

-- **Boss of the SOC (BOTS) Datasets:** [GitHub](https://github.com/splunk/botsdatasets) — Splunk's official CTF dataset.
-Practice tracking enterprise-scale attacks with real log data.
+- **MITRE ATT&CK Navigator:** [mitre-attack.github.io/attack-navigator](https://mitre-attack.github.io/attack-navigator/) — Interactive heatmap.
+Track every technique you see.
-- **Any.Run Interactive Sandbox:** [app.any.run](https://app.any.run/) — Watch live malware execute in real-time and view the generated network and process logs.
+- **Boss of the SOC (BOTS) Datasets:** [GitHub](https://github.com/splunk/botsdatasets) — Splunk CTF dataset; practice at enterprise scale.
-- **Wireshark Sample Captures:** [Wireshark Wiki](https://wiki.wireshark.org/SampleCaptures) — Repository of real pcap files from malware infections, scans, and protocols.
+- **Any.run Interactive Sandbox:** [app.any.run](https://app.any.run/) — Watch malware execute live and capture process and network artifacts.
-- **Sigma Rules:** [GitHub](https://github.com/SigmaHQ/sigma) — Write a detection rule once, convert it to Splunk or Elastic queries.
-Great for understanding how detection logic works.
+- **Wireshark Sample Captures:** [Wireshark Wiki](https://wiki.wireshark.org/SampleCaptures) — Real pcap files from infections, scans, and protocols.
-- **MITRE ATT&CK Navigator:** [mitre-attack.github.io](https://mitre-attack.github.io/attack-navigator/) — Interactive heatmap.
-Use this to track every technique you encounter across this phase.
+- **Windows Event Log Encyclopedia:** [ultimatewindowssecurity.com](https://www.ultimatewindowssecurity.com/securitylog/encyclopedia/) — Definitive reference for every Windows Event ID.

 ---